onap/archive2-optf-cmso/docs/sections/consumedapis.rst

  * Horizontal topology assets ???

- * Availability of the VNFs and the availability of the assets identified in the previous items.
+ * Availability of the VNFs and of the assets identified in the previous items.
-   This generally requires a change management tracking/ticketing system system that identifies scheduled changes to all assets that contribute to the functioning of the network.
+   Knowing the availability of related assests generally requires a change management tracking/ticketing system system that identifies scheduled changes (unavailaibility) to all assets that contribute to the functioning of the network.

    * There is no change management ticketing system within ONAP.
 CMSO itself may serve as such in a very limited capacity as it tracks scheduled changes to VNFs.
 It does not track changes the all network assets which is necessarilty required for full conflict avoidance.
-For ONAP Dublin, the conflict avoidance will necessarily be limited to VNF level conflict checking using CMSO as the source of asset avaialability/unavailability.
+For ONAP Dublin, the conflict avoidance will necessarily be limited to VNF level conflict checking using CMSO as the source of asset (VNF) avaialability/unavailability.

 Change Management Ticketing System (TBD)